Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: On the origin of target clusters

 \subsection{RLGC2}

 RLGC2 is a metal-poor cluster located in the thick disc of the MW \citep{ryu2018}.
-Since the available photometry was not deep enough to observe the MS/SGB region, its metallicity has been previously derived via isochrone fitting by fixing its age to the average value of that of metal-poor clusters in the MW \citep{vandenberg2013}.
+Since the available photometry was not deep enough to observe the main sequence and/or sub-giant branch regions, its metallicity has been previously derived via isochrone fitting by fixing its age to the average value of that of metal-poor clusters in the MW \citep{vandenberg2013}.

-As for Pfeiderer 2, all stars in RLGC2 in our sample have compatible spectroscopic $\vlos$ and $\feh$, yielding average values of $\vsys =-316\pm4$ km $\mathrm{s^{-1}}$ and $\feh = -2.33\pm 0.04$ dex, that is $\sim -0.2$ dex more metal-poor than previous photometric estimates \citep{ryu2018}.
-We find that RLGC2 becomes consistent with the hypothesis of being previously associated with the GSE dwarf galaxy, moving on a retrograde and highly eccentric ($ecc \sim 0.7$) orbit, therefore currently crossing the MW thick disc.
-This result agrees with previous classifications by \citet[][eDR3 edition]{massari19}, Libralato et al. (subm.) and \citet{callingham2022}, with the latter study also considering a tentative association ($p\sim 10\%$) with the $\lq$low-energy'-Kraken-Heracles progenitor \citep[LKH,][]{massari19,kruijssen2020,horta2021,massari2026}.
+As for Pfeiderer 2, all stars in RLGC2 in our sample have compatible spectroscopic $\vlos$ and $\feh$, yielding average values of $\vsys =-313\pm6$ km $\mathrm{s^{-1}}$ and $\feh = -2.33\pm 0.13$ dex, which is $\sim -0.2$ dex more metal poor than previous photometric estimates \citep{ryu2018}.
+We find that RLGC2 becomes consistent with the hypothesis of being previously associated with the GSE dwarf galaxy, since it moves on a retrograde and highly eccentric orbit ($ecc \sim 0.7$) and is therefore only currently crossing the MW thick disc.
+This result agrees with previous classifications by \citet[][eDR3 edition]{massari19}, \citet{libralato2026}, and \citet{callingham2022}, with the latter study also considering a tentative association ($p\sim 10\%$) with the $\lq$low-energy'-Kraken-Heracles progenitor \citep[LKH,][]{massari19,kruijssen2020,horta2021,massari2026}.
 However, based on our orbital analysis, the cluster orbital energy appears too high and the orbit too retrograde to support such a connection.